 Ready to harvest your own seeds and learn some tasty ways you can use them at home?

 When to Harvest

-And then they hang their heads, their petals turn brown, and they begin to shrivel and look dried out and dead.
+And then they hang their heads, and their petals turn brown.
+They begin to shrivel and start to look dried out and dead.

 But before they go, they have one last gift to share with you: a flower head full of ripe seeds.

 Sunflowers, Helianthus annuus, like other members of the Asteraceae family, have complex reproductive structures.
-The center disc is made up of hundreds of tiny inflorescences, surrounded by large ray-like petals around the outside.
+The center disk is made up of hundreds of tiny inflorescences, surrounded by large ray-like petals around the outside.

-Each of these tiny florets in the center disc can self-pollinate and produce one kernel, contained in its own outer hull, which can be black or striped, depending on the cultivar.
+Each of these tiny florets in the center disk can self-pollinate and produce one kernel, contained in its own outer hull.
+This seed casing can be black or striped, depending on the cultivar.

-The sunflower you admire in your garden is in fact not one, but hundreds of tiny flowers that look like one big beautiful bloom!
+The sunflower you admire in your garden is in fact not one, but hundreds of tiny flowers clustered together that look like one big beautiful bloom!

 So how do you know when to harvest?